-I have been using various versions of Photoshop and other products in Adobe’s Creative Suite, beginning with the original CS and the last version of CS6.
-As you probably know, Adobe recently moved to a subscription model and called it the Creative Cloud (CC).
-Individual products in the CC are suffixed with CC to identify them with the creative cloud, or what I called in an earlier post Captive Consumer.
-In this post I am affixing another meaning to CC: Creative Censor.
+I have been using Photoshop and other products in Adobe’s Creative Suite, beginning with the original CS and through the last version of CS6.
+As you know, Adobe recently moved to a subscription model and called it the Creative Cloud (CC).
+Individual products in the CC are suffixed with CC to identify them with the creative cloud, or what I called in an earlier post “Captive Consumer.”
+In this post, I am affixing another meaning to CC: Creative Censor.

 You see, I am a curious sort.
 I want to learn new things even though I am an old dog.
 One idea that intrigued me recently was to add a conditional branch to Photoshop actions I develop for various purposes.
-A little search lead me to several posts on private blogs and one on Adobe Help site.
+A little search took me to several posts on private blogs and one on the Adobe Help site.
 Its title “Photoshop Help / Adding conditional actions | CC, CS6” was exactly what I was looking for (see screen capture above.)

 Puzzled by the missing option on my menu, I did what the page suggested at the bottom: Discuss This Page.
 I logged in as a registered Adobe user and wrote a comment which said something like:

 “I am using Photoshop 13.0.1 and cannot locate the Insert Conditional menu item.
-Could you please tell me how to proceed.”
+Could you please tell me how to proceed?”
 Strange as it may sound, I am paraphrasing myself since my question is no longer there.
 But wait, there’s more …

 Oh, the mighty moderators did not like my sarcasm and deleted the comment altogether.
 Later I went back and saw the missing comment (or did not see it) and wrote another comment “Why bother to discuss this page since you delete the comments and questions you do not like.
-Shame“, or something like that.
+A shame”, or something like that.
 And I meant that, Shame!
-Yes, it is their forum, yes, they control the content, but by inviting to “Discuss This Page” they are making an offer and I am accepting it.
-And, with clean language I am expressing how confusing that page is, where it is supposed to help the users.
+Yes, it is their forum, yes, they control the content, but by inviting me to “Discuss This Page.”
+They are making an offer and I am accepting it.
+And, with clean language, I am expressing how confusing that page is, where it is supposed to help the users.